The best storage solution is none at all.

 + Lemon essential oil is the secret trick to removing the sticky label glue from jam jars.
 After scrubbing the label off simply add 10-15 drops to a cloth and rub away the glue from the jar.
-I also like it for a cleaning scent for bathroom/sprays (although be careful not to use citrus on wooden floors).
+It also makes for a nice cleaning scent for bathroom/sprays (although take care not to use citrus on wooden floors).

 + Jasmine.
-I use Jasmine as a perfume for spring days when the sun returns, or any time of year really… it’s a lovely scent to rub on your wrists with a little carrier oil – almond or jojoba.
-Continue reading “A simple guide to essential oils”
+Makes for a simple perfume on spring days when the sun returns, or any time of year really… it’s a lovely scent to rub on the wrists with a little carrier oil – almond or jojoba.
+Continue reading “Essential oils”

 The other day I was giving my niece a tour of our potted garden in the back courtyard and as I recounted a special story behind every plant it occurred to me that all of my favourite plants stem from my childhood.